bonigarcia/selenium-jupiter/README.md

 ### Local browsers

-Once we have included this dependency, *Selenium-Jupiter* can be used to control local browsers programmatically using [Selenium WebDriver].
+Once we have included this dependency, *Selenium-Jupiter* can be used to control local browsers programmatically using Selenium WebDriver.
 To do that, we simply need to specify the flavor of the browser to be used by declaring `WebDriver` parameters in tests or constructors.
 For instance, we declare a `ChromeDriver` parameter to use Chrome, `FirefoxDriver` for Firefox, and so on.
 For instance:

 ```java
 import org.junit.jupiter.api.Test;